kr-colab/popvae/README.md

-# popvae
+# popVAE
 Dimensionality reduction for population genetic data with a Variational Autoencoder (VAE)

 # Overview
-popvae fits a VAE to a set up input genotypes.
+popVAE fits a VAE to a set up input genotypes.
 This is essentially a pair of neural networks which seek to first compress an individual's genotype to a location in an n-dimensional latent space and then to recreate the input data.
 We call the network that translates genotypes to latent space coordinates the "encoder", and the network that translates latent space coordinates back to a genotype vector the "decoder".
 Here's a figure describing the basic setup:
 ![network_figure](https://github.com/cjbattey/popvae/blob/master/vae_network.png)

 By passing genotypes to a trained encoder we can visualize the distribution of samples in latent space -- like a PCA, but with a user-defined number of dimensions and using a completely nonlinear framework.
 Similarly by passing coordinates to the decoder we can create new artificial genotypes characteristic of a given sample or population.